Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 The actual type given by Discord is dependent on whether the command was invoked in DM-messages or in a guild.

-For example, if a parameter annotates to :class:`~discord.Member`, and the command is invoked in a guild, discord.py will raise an error since the actual type given by Discord, :class:`~discord.User`, is incompatible with :class:`~discord.Member`.
+For example, if a parameter annotates to :class:`~discord.Member`, and the command is invoked in direct-messages, discord.py will raise an error since the actual type given by Discord, :class:`~discord.User`, is incompatible with :class:`~discord.Member`.